The 2023 Image Competition is open and accepting entries.

 Thank you for entering print competition.
 This is a great resource to expand your skills as an artist.

 *Awards will be given for the top three images in each category along with a Best of show trophy for the Overall Best entry.
-(Judges will choose awards head to head).
+(Judges will choose awards head to head with a tiered scoring system).
 For every entry, regardless of category or score, is eligible for random drawing of door prizes including a FREE PPA membership, Imaging USA 2023 pass, lab credits and more!

-NOTE: For 2023 we will be using PrintCompetition.Com to host the virtual online competition.
+NOTE: WTP will be using PrintCompetition.Com to host the virtual online competition.
 There is an $13 fee to join this service in addition to your entry fees.